Yale School of Public Health

 with Fiona Scott Morton, Nathan Shekita: w23623

 Hospitals and physicians independently negotiate contracts with insurers.
-As a result, a privately insured individual can attend an in-network hospital, but receive care from an out-of-network physician.
-Because patients do not choose their emergency physician, emergency physicians can remain out-of-network and charge high prices without losing volume.
-This strong outside option improves their bargaining power with insurers.
-We show that emergency physician outsourcing firms take advantage of this strong outside option by either remaining out-of-network or by using it to negotiate higher in-network rates.
-We propose a policy that would restore competition to the ED physician market and protect consumers.
+As a result, a privately insured individual can attend an in-network hospital emergency department, but receive care and potentially a large, unexpected bill from an out-of-network emergency physician working at that hospital.
+Because patients do not choose their emergency physician, emergency physicians can remain out-of-network and charge high prices without losing patient volume.
+As we illustrate, this strong outside option improves emergency physicians’ bargaining power with insurers.
+We then analyze a New York State law that introduced binding arbitration between emergency physicians and insurers and therefore weakened physicians’ outside option in negotiations.
+We observe that the New York law reduced out-of-ne...

 |December 2015||The Price Ain’t Right?
 Hospital Prices and Health Spending on the Privately Insured|